 CBIZ Payroll Services manages payroll services for more than 4,000 businesses.
 Its index reflects a broad array of industries and geographies corresponding to the markets across the U.S., where CBIZ provides human capital services.
 The data represented by the SBEI is derived from a segment of employers not completely accounted for by the ADP and Federal BLS employment reports.

 (1) The SBEI Illustration is licensed under a Creative Commons Attribution-NoDerivs 3.0 Unported License.
 Based on our work at http://www.cbiz.com/insights-resources/blog.

 About CBIZ, Inc.

-Named one of America’s 2015 Best Employers and ranked as the #1 employer in the consulting and accounting industry by Forbes magazine, CBIZ, Inc. provides professional business services that help clients better manage their finances and employees.
+CBIZ, Inc. provides professional business services that help clients better manage their finances and employees.
 CBIZ provides its clients with financial services including accounting, tax, financial advisory, government health care consulting, risk advisory, real estate consulting, and valuation services.
 Employee services include employee benefits consulting, property and casualty insurance, retirement plan consulting, payroll, life insurance, HR consulting, and executive recruitment.
-As one of the nation’s largest brokers of employee benefits and property and casualty insurance, and one of the largest accounting and valuation companies in the United States, the Company’s services are provided through more than 100 Company offices in 33 states.
+As one of the largest accounting, insurance brokerage and valuation companies in the United States, the Company’s services are provided through more than 100 Company offices in 33 states.
 CBIZ Employee Services Organization is a division of CBIZ Benefits & Insurance Services, Inc.